VitisVas/grape_pheno/README.md

 Modify the relevant parameters in the "Visualization of results on test dataset" module.
 1) The address of the optimal segmentation weights: (https://drive.google.com/file/d/1ekf3WIKWE4mI08x6cq-y-QwXT9BOBaA9/view?usp=drive_link).
 Please directly load it in the code "load best weights" and predict the images.
 2) The paths of the input and output folders.
 Note: We use the jupyter notebook to programming.

+For the vascular quantification part:
+Please find the README.md and relevant code images in the Vascular_quantification code

+# 🔵 Part 2: Vascular Quantification

+Focus: Vascular trait quantification
+⭐ Please explore the Vascular_quantification folder for detailed instructions, codes and image dataset.

 ## Citation
-If you use our project in your research or wish to refer to the results of the project, please use the following BibTeX entry.
+If you use our project in your research or wish to refer to the results of the project, please use the following BibTeX entry.（In submisssion currenctly）

 ```bibtex
 @article{